Nolan Strong & the Diablos: The Diablos' biography

 Strong was impressed and the Diablos had their new bassman.
 Jay Johnson's first session with the Diablos was on "Can't We Talk It Over" and "Mambo of Love", recorded in late 1956 and released in 1957.
 By the time the first Fortune of Hits album came out, Jay Johnson had already replaced Scott with the group.
 Unfortunately, the picture on the album cover did not reflect this change, and shows the group with Scott instead of Johnson.
 This oversight may be a factor in many believing that Jay Johnson did not join the group until several years later.
 In fact, Johnson is heard on bass on more Diablos recordings than either Eubanks or Scott.
 Among these are: "Beside You", "Mind Over Matter", "Everything They Said Came True", "Welcome Baby to My Heart", "I Wanna Know", "If I Could Be With You", "Since You're Gone", "Harriet", "Harriette It's You", "I Am With You", "Are You Making a Fool Out of Me", "You're My Happiness", "Village of Love", "For Old Times Sake", "My Heart Will Always Belong to You", and "Come Home Little Girl".
 On "Village of Love", Johnson also provided the bass on the original Fortune version by Nathaniel Mayer & the Fabulous Twilights.

 Also in late 1956, about the time Jay Johnson joined the group, Strong departed for a two-year stint in the army.
 While Nolan was in the service, the Diablos released one single without him, "Harriet", backed with "Come Home Little Girl", featuring Hunter on lead.
 Without Strong, the Diablos' magic seemed to be missing and the record received little fanfare.
 After Strong returned from the service, the group recorded "Harriette It's You", but there were many changes to come.
 Fortune was focusing more of their attention on Strong, and not the Diablos group.
 In 1954, records showed "The Diablos Featuring Nolan Strong".
 Then billing changed to "Nolan Strong & the Diablos", and by 1962, when "Mind Over Matter" was climbing the charts, the label just read "Nolan Strong", although the Diablos were on the record, as prominent as ever.
 This lack of recognition along with financial inequities (lack of royalties and unequal pay to the group members versus Strong), inevitably lead to the group's demise.

-Just as Strong had been influenced by Clyde McPhatter, he in turn would be influential to Smokey Robinson.
-And Robinson was not the only one at Motown to have an appreciation for Nolan Strong & the Diablos.
+Just as Strong had been influenced by Clyde McPhatter, he was influential to Smokey Robinson, who was not the only one at Motown to have an appreciation for Nolan Strong & the Diablos.
 Berry Gordy had wanted to bring the Diablos into his fast-growing Motown complex.
-The deal was never finalised.
+The deal never was finalised.

 The group disbanded by 1964, with a few more record releases and reissues the following years.